jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) ~28:20 What are a few features that BSD could gain from systemd?
 1) ~28:20 Why can't BSD run containers?

-### Lab
+### Lab 10

-__Objectives:__
+#### Lab 10 Objectives

-* Modify GRUB settings.
+* Learn how to modify GRUB settings
-* Use `systemctl` to start, stop, and examine processes in systemd.
+* Use `systemctl` to start, stop, and examine processes in systemd
 * Use `systemd-analyze` to understand what services are loading during system boot
-* Change systemd targets.
+* Learn how to change systemd targets
-* Use the `nice` command to modify a process' priority.
 * List the kernel modules currently loaded on your Linux system.

-__Outcomes:__
+#### Lab 10 Outcomes

 At the conclusion of this lab, you will be able to manage, edit, and list system processes in systemd--helping you to master the concepts of systemd.

-__Lab Activities:__

-1) Change the default GRUB settings in Ubuntu by adding a background image (preferably dark) and removing or disabling the `quiet splash` option.
-Make sure to execute `update-grub` before rebooting or else your changes won't be written.
+After each item take a screenshot and place it below the question to demonstrate the answer (unless specified otherwise).
+Edit your screenshots to show jsut the relevant information.

+1) Take a screenshot of the Advanced GRUB boot settings in an Ubuntu virtual Machine (you can access this menu by starting a virtual machine from a cold start, click your mouse into the virtualbox window immediately after the VM starts and hold the **shift** key down until you see the GRUB menu).
+Select the Advanced option and take the screenshot of the kernels and the recovery options.

+1) Change the default GRUB settings on your Ubuntu virtual machine uncommenting the entry `GRUB_DISABLE_RECOVERY="true"`.
+Save the changes the GRUB configuration file, reboot the virtual machine, repeating the process in the first question, and now take a screenshot of the same menu that is missing the recovery options.

+1) Use the `systemd-analyze` tools to print out the most recent boot times for your Ubuntu virtual machine.

-1) Use the `systemd-analyze` tools to print out the most recent boot time for your system.
+1) Use the `systemd-analyze` tools to print out the most recent boot times for your Ubuntu virtual machine.

-1) Install MariaDB server, `sudo dnf install mariadb-server`.
-   a) Use the command `systemctl status <servicename>` after MariaDB is installed to display its current status, enable the service via `systemctl`, and then start the service.
+1) Install MariaDB server on Fedora, `sudo dnf install mariadb-server`.
+Use the command `sudo systemctl status <servicename>` after MariaDB is installed to take a screenshot of the display of its current status.
+Enable the service via `systemctl`, and then start the service.
 Finally, reboot your system.

-1) With MariaDB enabled, use the `systemd-analyze` tools to print out the most recent boot time for your system again and compare if adding this service increased boot times.
+1) With MariaDB enabled on Fedora, use the `systemd-analyze` tools to print out the most recent boot time for your system again and compare this to the first boot time screenshot to see if adding this service increased the boot time.

-1) Use `systemd-analyze blame` to collect start times of each element after installing and enabling the MariaDB service.

-1) Use `systemctl` to enable and start the httpd.service (Fedora).
+1) Use `systemctl` to enable and start the nginx.service (Fedora).
+Take a screenshot of this command and its output (you may need to install ngnix).

-1) Use `systemctl` to SIGHUP the httpd.service (Fedora).

 1) Change the `systemd` target to the systemd commandline-only level, display the `systemd` default target level, and then change back to the GUI target (or runlevel5).

 1) Using systemctl and the `--show` option, display the "After" and "Wants" properties of the sshd.service.

-1) Use the `nice` command to set the priority of a process - create/compile a C infinite loop program and `nice` it to lowest priority and then highest priority.
-Open a second terminal tab/window and use `htop` (install it if needed) to display that process' system usage.

-1) Launch multiple tabs in Firefox using this command: `firefox -new-tab -url krebsonsecurity.com -new-tab -url twit.tv/floss/`
-   a) Find the process IDs via `ps -ef` and kill those tabs/processes with a `kill -2` command.
-   b) Repeat the above launch command and this time use systemd and the proper cgroups to kill the FireFox processes.

 1) Using `lsmod` and `grep`, list all of the kernel modules loaded on your system that contain VirtualBox (search for `vb*`).